qouteall/qouteall-blog/Cognitive-biases.md

 ### First impression effect (primacy effect)

 People tend to judge things **by first impression**.
-This makes people generate belief by only one observation, which is information-efficient, but is also biased.
+This makes people generate belief by only one observation, which is information-efficient, but can also be biased.

 ### Outcome bias

 People like to judge a decision by its immediate result.
 However, the real world is full of randomness.
 A good plan may yield bad result and a bad plan may yield good result.
-The short-term result can differ to long-term result.
+And the short-term result can differ to long-term result.

 There is no perfect strategy that will guarantee success.
 Overemphasizing short-term outcomes leads to abandoning good strategies prematurely.